lwchkg/lwchkg.github.io/_posts/algorithm/2015-07-01-add-spaces-to-a-phrase-paragraph-without-spaces.md

 Store the dictionary into a **trie**.
 Then all end positions can be matched with a single lookup.
 For example, if “chairmanzzzz” is matched against a trie, both “chair” and “chairman” can be return at the same time.

 Since each dictionary word only consist of a few letters (i.e. averages to a small constant), the matching can be done in constant time no matter how long the given string is.
-It means the matching has only complexity *O*(*n*) now.
+It means the matching has complexity *O*(*n*) now.

 (Note: There is a powerful Aho-Corasick algorithm that uses a modified trie to return all dictionary matches with one single lookup.
 Since I just want to test the approach, I decided not to use Aho-Corasick because it adds complexity.)